-Historic murder bid: Warren Uata Kiwi imprisoned for nine years
+Historic attempted murder bid: Warren Uata Kiwi imprisoned for nine years

 Justice Jagose noted Kiwi had told his pre-sentence report writer the same and displayed minimal remorse.

 He talked of the significant emotional toll the attempt on his life had caused Nyman and his partner.
-For years after the pre-dawn attack they had lived in a state of heightened anxiety and, fearing the gunman would return to their home, they became hyper vigilant.
+For years after the pre-dawn attack they had lived in a state of heightened anxiety and, fearing the gunman would return to their home, they became hyper-vigilant.

 The attempt on Nyman's life had put a considerable strain and tension between their respective extended whānau members.